Medically reviewed by Drugs.com. Last updated on Apr 7, 2021.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-Tell your doctor right away if you are having shortness of breath, chest tightness, wheezing, or any type of breathing problem while using this medicine.
+Tell your doctor right away if you are having difficulty breathing, chest tightness, or any type of breathing problem while using this medicine.

 This medicine can cause changes in your heart rhythm, such as a condition called QT prolongation.
 It may cause fainting or serious side effects in some patients.
-Contact your doctor right away if you have any symptoms of heart rhythm problems, such as fast, pounding, or irregular heartbeats.
+Contact your doctor right away if you have any symptoms of heart rhythm problems, such as a fast, pounding, or irregular heartbeat.

-You may need to carry a medical identification card or bracelet showing that you are taking this medicine.
+You may need to carry a medical identification card or bracelet showing that you are using this medicine.
 Ask your doctor about this.

 After you have taken this medicine for a long time, it may cause a blue-gray color to appear on your skin, especially in areas exposed to the sun, such as your face, neck, and arms.
 This color will usually fade after treatment with amiodarone has ended, although it may take several months.
 Check with your doctor if this color change occurs.

-Grapefruits and grapefruit juice may increase the side effects from amiodarone by increasing the amount of this medicine in your body.
+Grapefruit and grapefruit juice may increase the side effects of amiodarone by increasing the amount of this medicine in your body.
 You should not eat grapefruit or drink grapefruit juice while you are using this medicine.